React

 Lazily Initialize State

-presents, the initial state will be set to the returned of lazyInitFunction(initialState)
+If lazyInitFunction presents, the initial state will be set to the returned of lazyInitFunction(initialState) calling.

 function Count() {const initialCount = 10function reducer(state, action) {switch (action.type) {case "increase":return { count: state.count + 1 }case "decrease":return { count: state.count - 1 }default:throw new Error()}}// Initial state will be { count: 10 }function lazyInitFunction(initialCount) {return { count: initialCount }}const [state, dispatch] = useReducer(reducer, initialCount, lazyInitFunction)return (<><div>Count: {state.count}</div><Button onClick={() => dispatch({ type: "decrease" })}>-</Button><Button onClick={() => dispatch({ type: "increase" })}>+</Button></>)}